Support for LAist comes from

 El Niño vs. La Niña

-• The climate patterns known as El Niño and La Niña can have substantial impacts on weather in California.
+• The climate patterns known as El Niño and La Niña can have substantial impacts on the weather in California.
 They tend to develop some time around March, with one or the other coming along every three to five years, according to the National Oceanic and Atmospheric Administration.

-• But what's the difference between them?
-Here are the basics:
+• What's the difference between them?

 • El Niño

-• Tends to last 9-12 months
+• Tends to last 9-12 months.

-• Occurs when trade winds weaken, and waters in the eastern and central equatorial Pacific warm
+• Occurs when trade winds weaken, and waters in the eastern and central equatorial Pacific warm.

-• Can result in wetter weather in Southern California and drier weather further north
+• Can result in wetter weather in Southern California and drier weather further north.

 • La Niña

-• Can last 1-3 years
+• Can last 1-3 years.

 • Occurs when strong trade winds build, and waters in the eastern and central equatorial Pacific cool.